SananMuzaffarov/Analyzing-Team-Performance-in-the-FIFA-World-Cup-2022/README.md

 ## 📊 Project Overview

-This project analyzes team performance data from the 2022 FIFA World Cup to identify key success factors, team playing styles, and predict promising teams for the 2026 World Cup.
+This project analyzes team performance data from the 2022 FIFA World Cup to identify key success factors and team playing styles.
 The analysis covers multiple dimensions including squad age, offensive/defensive balance, set-piece effectiveness, and goalkeeper performance.

+A key component of this project is the statistical modeling attempt to identify the most significant predictors of tournament success, which reveals the unique statistical challenges of analyzing small-sample, high-stakes tournament data.

 ## 🔍 Key Insights